DONATE TO DKMS, to the

 Support my solo Atlantic row - and save lives!

-Every single rowing stroke I take across the Atlantic is in support of DKMS, a charity dedicated to fighting blood cancer and disorders through stem cell donation.
-It costs £40 to send out and process each swab test kit, a small price for the chance to save a life.
-By donating, you're helping fund these kits and giving more people the opportunity to become potential lifesavers.
+The process is quick and easy, just some painless mouth swabs and a few health questions.
+It costs DKMS £40 to sign up each new potential donor, a small price for the chance to save a life.
+By donating, you're helping fund this, and giving more people the opportunity to become potential lifesavers.
 Your support turns this extreme challenge into a mission with real-world impact, one swab, and one mile, at a time.

-What Your Donation Can Do for DKMS
+What Your Donation Can do

 Here’s a breakdown of how DKMS puts donations to work beyond the £40 swab kit cost: